amarshikhar/Data-Analysis-Twitter-Data/README.md

 ![img/qttl.jpg](img/qttl.jpg)

 We have classified users successfully based on Engagement Rate.
-We can access any quantile eg. A quantile to classify more labelled data by repeating the process, i.e. We can go further and divide our data more to get top users.
+We can access any quantile eg. A quantile to classify more labelled data by repeating the process, i.e. We can go further and divide our data more to get more top users.